kangea/IST303-G4-GroupProject/README.md

 As a user, I can search for products.

 <h3>2.
 Product Browsing - priority 20 - 12 days</h3>
 As a user, I can browse the websites for products.
-(1~2 weeks)

 <h3>3.
 User Account - priority 40 - 5 days</h3>
 As a user, I can login and save user information.